SymfonyCasts/symfony6/sfcasts/ep1/flex.md

 `symfony/flex`.
 Flex is a composer *plugin*.
 So it *adds* more features to composer.
 Actually, it adds *three* superpowers to composer.

+***TIP
+The flex.symfony.com server was shut down in favor of a new system.
+But you can still see a list of all of the available recipes at https://bit.ly/flex-recipes!
+***

 The first, which we just saw, is called Flex aliases.
 Head to https://flex.symfony.com to see a *giant* page full of packages.
 Search for "templates".
 Here it is.
 Under `symfony/twig-pack`, it says Aliases: template, templates, twig, and twig-pack.